JetBrains/teamcity-deployer-plugin/README.md

  When configuring artifacts for upload, same patterns can be used as in "Artifacts Path" section of "General Settings" page.
 Including packaging artifacts to zip/tgz archives

+####Build

+You need two JDK-s to build the plugin - maven must be run under jdk8, but agent modules must be compiled using jdk6.
+You have to define path to the jdk6 using command line property:

+mvn package -Djava_16="C:\Program Files\Java\jdk1.6.0_45"

 ####License

 Apache, version 2.0